Reviewing Sera Prognostics (SERA) and Its Peers

 |Sera Prognostics Competitors

-This is a breakdown of recent recommendations for Sera Prognostics and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings for Sera Prognostics and its competitors, as provided by MarketBeat.

 |Sell Ratings